rocketraman/sane-scan-pdf/README.md

  -m, --mode
    Mode e.g. Lineart (default), Halftone, Gray, Color, etc. Use --mode-hw-default to not set any mode --mode-hw-default
-   Do not set the mode explicitly, use the hardware default -r, --resolution
+   Do not set the mode explicitly, use the hardware default — ignored if --mode is set -r, --resolution
    Resolution e.g 300 (default)
  -a, --append